 Let’s take a bird’s eye view of the situation.
 The green woodpecker was made in 1934 – 1943 and has a red tag from the 1926 -1934 time frame.
 This points to the fact that he most likely was made in 1934 if you align these two factors.
 It is Steiffgal’s best guess that the whitish colored tags on the other five birds were at one time a pale yellow.
 If that were the case, since the birds were all made in the 1934 – 1943 time frame, and the yellow tags indicate products made from 1934 onward, the other birds were probably were made also around the same time as the green woodpecker.
 Net-net, 1934 was a transition time between the reddish tags and the yellow tags, which would explain why the set sports both reddish and lighter Steiff tags.

 As for the value of this fine collection of woolen miniatures… Steiffgal is not a formal appraiser and strongly believes that something is “worth” what someone else will pay for it.
 Many parts of the country are seeing a most welcomed uptick in the economy which may be slowly leveling the playing field between buyers over sellers.
 It does seem these times still slightly favor buyers over sellers, though!
 However, this is quite the grouping in fine condition; the crisp pre-war Steiff labels add tremendously to the collection’s appeal.
 Based on other sales and some auction research, Steiffgal will go out on a lark and value this collection as a group in the $750 – $1000 range.

 On a wing and a prayer you made it to the end of this posting on vintage Steiff birds… now that’s a feather in your cap for sure!

-Have a question about one of your Steiff treasures, mobile or otherwise?
+Have a question about one of your Steiff treasures, bird brained or otherwise?
 Let’s talk!
-Click here
+Click here to learn more.